Desbeers/Chord-Provider/README.md

 ### General

 - It wil view and/or edit 'ChordPro' files.
-- It recognise most of the 'ChordPro' derectives, but not all.
+- It recognise most of the 'ChordPro' directives, but not all.
 - It can transpose a song; however, only in the View.
 The document will not be changed and that's on purpose.
 - You can 'define' a Capo but that will not change any notes; again on purpose.
 - You can click on a chord diagram and it will open s Sheet with all known versions.